Overview

 Step 2: In the study, go to the Connect tab.
 On this page, you will find the fields for adding the URL of the platforms to/from which you want the redirect to happen for different events while taking the survey in the study.

-- Screen Out URL: Using this field, you can add a URL where respondents will be redirected to a different page in case they don't clear the screening questionnaire configured.
+2. Screen Out URL: This is the URL where respondents will be re-directed in case they don't clear the screening questionnaire configured in Decode.
 This URL can also be used to re-direct respondents who don't enable their camera and audio device permissions.